KeVincenty/single_timestamps_action_recognition/README.md

 #### `training_dicts/` content

-This folder is organised in sub-folders, open per epoch, as follows:
+This folder is organised in sub-folders, one per epoch, as follows:

 `training_dicts/epoch_${epoch_number}/${video_id}/`